 PROGRAM HOURS AND CAREER SERVICES

 The Veterinary Technology program at MedQuest College requires students to complete 1160 hours of lecture and lab on campus and 420 hours of externship and clinical rotations off-campus.
 While on campus and before completing the program each student will meet with the Director of Career Services for assistance with resume writing, preparation of cover letters, interviewing techniques, and networking skills.
 The career services department provides job placement assistance for all graduates.
 Alumni in good standing may continue to use any and all placement resources indefinitely at no charge.

 The MedQuest College Veterinary Technology Program aims to serve our community and surrounding area by graduating highly skilled veterinary technician professionals.
 Our Veterinary Technology program promotes technicians to be caring, compassionate, knowledgeable, and technically accurate in animal-related duties.
 Students will be provided the opportunity to gain the knowledge and skills needed for entry-level employment as qualified veterinary technicians.
 The program promotes graduates to be lifelong learners by providing resources for opportunities for continuing education and giving students an appreciation of the veterinary technician profession.
 The Veterinary Technology program is accredited by the American Veterinary Medical Association (AVMA CVTEA) as a program for educating veterinary technicians.
-Upon completion of the program and meeting all the course requirements, students will receive a Veterinary Technology Associate of Applied Science Degree and will be prepared and eligible to submit their Degree and transcript to apply to take the Veterinary Technology National Examination (VTNE) through the American Association of Veterinary State Boards (AAVSB).
+Upon completion of the program, graduates can apply to take the Veterinary Technology National Examination (VTNE) through the American Association of Veterinary State Boards (AAVSB).
 Upon successful completion of the national examination, students will be eligible to submit for licensure by the Kentucky Board of Veterinary Examiners (KBVE).

 MedQuest College has provided high-quality instruction to students in Kentucky and Indiana since 1999.
-By providing Southern Indiana, Louisville and Lexington Kentucky, and surrounding areas with quality programs in medical assisting, dental assisting, diagnostic medical sonogoraphy, practical nursing, medical equipment repair, and veterinary technology we are able to proudly say that MedQuest College has successfully employed hundreds of graduates in the medical fields.
+By providing Southern Indiana, Louisville and Lexington Kentucky, and surrounding areas with quality programs we are able to proudly say that MedQuest College has successfully employed thousands of graduates in the medical fields.
 Our campuses are located in Louisville Ky and Lexington KY.
 We are institutionally accredited by the Accrediting Bureau of Health Education Schools (ABHES), a nationally recognized accrediting body.